Dre Campbell Farm

 Use cardboard in much the same way as the newspaper.

-It is relatively biodegradable and is most useful for suppressing weeds and providing warmth.
+It is relatively biodegradable and is most helpful in suppressing weeds and providing warmth.
 However, wax-coated cardboard limits water absorption and is best avoided.

 Using a layer of straws or hay over the cardboard before wetting it will help keep it in place.
-Some farmers also use rocks to prevent them from blowing away.
+Some farmers also use rocks to prevent it from blowing away.

 5. Straw and Hay

-These mulches are among the most popular and effective choices for organic vegetable gardens.
+These mulches are among the most popular and practical choices for organic vegetable gardens.
 They go down well and are easy to handle.

 Moreover, beneficial insects enjoy the warmth and feeding opportunities they provide.
-Straw and hay are also useful in protecting seeds from birds or being washed out by heavy rainfall.
+Straw and hay are also helpful in protecting seeds from birds and preventing them from being washed away by heavy rainfall.

-They biodegrade slowly, and you can easily find space between them when planting out seedlings.
+These mulches biodegrade slowly, and you can easily find space between them when planting seedlings.

-When planting seeds, simply remove the mulch.
+When planting seeds, remove the mulch.
 As the seeds germinate, replace them around your plant’s roots.

 6. Shredded Leaves

-This method is another way of recycling the natural resources on the farm.
+This method is another way to recycle natural resources on the farm.
 Shredded leaves will form an attractive layer, smother weeds, and enrich the soil as they decompose.

 7. Compost